 For dinner, check out the Carvers’ Marketplace at Mount Rushmore National Monument.

-South Dakota Road Trip Day 8 – Devils Tower
+South Dakota Road Trip Day 8 – Activities

 Today, make the two-hour drive from Custer, SD over to Devils Tower, WY.
 Devils Tower National Monument is a giant laccolithic butte made of igneous rock.
 The tower might not be in South Dakota but the formation is part of the Bear Mountains which make of up the Black Hills.